-Which shows that life is full of surprise, and following the step-by-step instruction manual isn’t always the only way to, you know, live.
+This shows that life is full of surprises, and following the step-by-step instruction manual isn’t always the only way to, you know, live.

 Canada and I were on cordial but neutral terms for a while.
 Little by little, I fell in love with the country and I realized I could make it work for me.
 Plus, I was tired of teary goodbyes in airports.

 Yet, I was facing the daunting challenge of making it official, i.e. getting a permanent residence status.
-To this day, I still feel for prospective immigrants because I remember how confusing and selective the process seems to be, with little chances of success and a lot of efforts and money thrown into it.
+To this day, I still feel for prospective immigrants because I remember how confusing and selective the process seems to be, with little chance of success and a lot of effort and money thrown into it.

 We found out Feng could sponsor me.
-But we had to prove our relationship was genuine, and ideally, to be considered as common-law partner, we should have been living together continuously for at least a year.
+But we had to prove our relationship was genuine, and ideally, to be considered common-law partners, we should have been living together continuously for at least a year.
 This was impossible on a visitor visa.
 “Get married, then” we were advised.

-We did research for weeks and jokingly referred to marriage as “the other solution”.
+We researched the matter for weeks and jokingly referred to marriage as “the other solution”.